edwinb/Idris2-boot/docs/proofs/pluscomm.rst

 .. code-block:: idris

-    idris_not_php : 2 = "2"
+    idris_not_php : Z = "Z"

-Obviously, in Idris the type ``2 = "2"`` is uninhabited, and one might wonder why it is useful to be able to propose equalities between values in different types.
+The type ``Z = "Z"`` is uninhabited, and one might wonder why it is useful to be able to propose equalities between values in different types.
 However, with dependent types, such equalities can arise naturally.
 For example, if two vectors are equal, their lengths must be equal:

 .. code-block:: idris